asyncapi/java-spring-cloud-stream-template/README.md

 ## Specification Extensions

 The following specification extensions are supported.
-In some cases their value can be provided as a command line parameter.
+In some cases, their value can be provided as a command line parameter.
 The 'info' prefix means that it belongs in the info section of the document.

 Extension | Parameter | Default | Description
 ----------|-----------|---------|-------------